 Normally it burns off by late morning, but it can make overnight and early morning driving hazardous (more so than usual!) and delay planes.

-As a Muslim country, as well as following the Gregorian calendar, the Hijri Calendar is observed.
+As a Muslim country, as well as following the Gregorian calendar, the Hijri Calendar is observed for religious holidays.

 Note: The weekend in Abu Dhabi is now 2.5 days, running from Friday afternoon and through Saturday and Sunday for Government entities, schools and many private businesses.
 These days are much busier than during the week Monday through Thursday.